Drama Workshop Ideas For Primary School Kids

-Great drama comes from great characters.
-When a child knows their character, they are much more likely to remember their lines.
+Great drama comes from great characters and when a child knows their character, they are much more likely to remember their lines!
 Lines comes about when a character makes a particular decision to say or do something, driven by something in their personality.
 Working on character development during a rehearsal may be time well spent in the long run.
 Try the activities below:

 For more ideas like these for use in a classroom setting, see our blog on Classroom Activities For School Musicals.